CognitiveBuilder/HelloCognitiveWorld/toneanalyzer/3-setup_credentials.md

   Modify this file by replacing the `"..."` on the lines above with your username and password from the credentials of the Tone Analyser service you copied above.

-  Now save that file to `.env` instead of `.env-example`.
+  Now save that file to `.env` insode `code/` instead of `.env-example`.
 The file `.env` had been added to the `.gitignore` of this repository so that **it should NEVER BE PUSHED** into your fork.
 You wouldn't want the entire world to share your credentials.

 ## Check your work 💪